 The death of a loved one can change your world forever.
-Grief is a natural reaction to loss; it can be felt emotionally, physically, and spiritually.
-Everyone copes with loss differently, and you will process grief in your own individual way, in your own personal time.
+Grief is a natural reaction to loss; it can be felt emotionally, physically and spiritually.
+Everyone copes with loss differently, and you will process grief in your own individual way, in your own time.
 This fact sheet will provide you with ways to better understand your grief and some of the feelings you may be experiencing.

-Coping with Feelings Raised by Grief
+Coping With Feelings Raised by Grief

 People coping with the loss of a loved one often describe the experience as an “emotional roller coaster.”
-Some of the feelings that may come up include numbness, denial, disbelief, anger, sadness, or fear.
+Some of the feelings that may come up include numbness, denial, disbelief, anger, sadness or fear.
 Although these feelings are normal and natural, they can still feel unfamiliar and uncomfortable.
 It is important to treat yourself with compassion as you journey down this path.

 Caring for Yourself